-DESCRIPTION: The red-breasted Nuthatch has grey upper parts and light rufous under parts.
+DESCRIPTION: The Red-breasted Nuthatch has grey upper parts and light rufous under parts.
 There is a white bar above the eyes and a black bar across them.
 The eyes and pointed bill are black, and the legs and feet are grey.
 The back toe claw is relatively large to allow this species to climb down tree trunks.
 The tail is short.
-Sexes have similar plumage.
+Both sexes have similar plumage.
 This is a small bird at about 10 cm (4 inches) long.

 VOICE: https://www.xeno-canto.org/species/Sitta-canadensis – soft nasal call.

 NAME: The English name ‘Nuthatch’ relates to the feeding behavior of this bird – placing seeds/nuts in crevices when they’re too large to swallow and ‘hacking’ at them.
 The Latin genus name ‘Sitta’ is from Greek and means ‘nuthatch’, and the Latin species name ‘canadensis’ refers to its main breeding range, Canada.

 HABITAT: Prefers wooded areas with mature trees, especially conifers.

 DIET: In the summer, insects and small arthropods like spiders; in the winter, seeds, particularly those of conifers.
 Attracted to both seed and suet feeders (see videos below).